elggem/js-primordialparticles/README.md

 ## TODOS

   - Implement better edge behaviour with no artifacts
-  - Determine population density with acceptable FPS and adjust accordingly
+  - Determine population density with acceptable FPS and adjust accordingly, introduce scaling to remain performant on slow machines and not drop below threshold for density.
+  - Parameter tuning to achieve better behaviour.
   - ...?

 ## Participate